-Four local groups of children aged between 10-12, were paired up with four local charities to create and donate a gift carrying a positive and uplifling message of love.
+Four local groups of children aged between 10-12, were paired up with four local charities to create and donate a gift carrying a positive and uplifting message of love.

 Through 15 creative workshops facilitated by artists and social workers, over 100 children experienced the joy and power of making and giving together.
 It was challenging!
 Kids have learned new skills: how to work from a brief, sewing & hand sewing, to cut fabrics and combine colours, to pin and how to make an image with textile materials.

-From being powerlessly exposed to the poblems in the world, the children involved in "Bags of Love" sprinkled magic and hope in the community of Lewisham.
+From being powerlessly exposed to the problems in the world, the children involved in “Bags of Love” sprinkled magic and hope in the community of Lewisham.

 Produced by hARTslane (Cristiana Bottigella & Tisna Westehof)

 Coordinated by Cristiana Bottigella

 Workshops led by: Tisna Westerhof, artist & Mary McInerney, social worker and art facilitator

 Volunteers: Cadi Freud, Jazz McInerney, Matilde Strocchi, Flynn Richards